bryanvaldellon/TodoistAssignmentExercise/README.md

 For debugging purposes, log files are available on : \logs

 ## Configuation
-Cunfiguration file is located at : src\test\resources\config.properties
+Configuration file is located at : src\test\resources\config.properties
 ```
 username=<username on the app>
 password=<passsword on the app>